On a deformation theory of finite dimensional modules over repetitive algebras: Acknowledgments

 \section{Acknowledgments}

 The fourth author would like to express his gratitude to the other authors, faculty members, staff and students at the Instituto of Matem\'aticas as well as to the other people related to this work at the Universidad de Antioquia for their hospitality and support during the developing of this project.
+All the authors are grateful with the anonymous referee who provided many suggestions and corrections that improved the quality and the readability of this article, and who also pointed out major errors in a previous version of the statement and proof of Theorem \ref{thm2}.